DwilaksanaAbdullahRasyid/MSVAR-MSN-Burr/README.md

 The MSVAR MSN-Burr model extends the traditional Markov Switching Vector Autoregressive (MSVAR) framework by incorporating the Modified Skew Normal Burr distribution to better capture asymmetric and heavy-tailed characteristics in multivariate time series data.
-This makes it particularly useful for modeling complex dynamic systems where standard Gaussian assumptions are insufficient.
+This makes it particularly useful for modeling complex dynamic systems with insufficient standard Gaussian assumptions.

-Key Features
+##Key Features
 Robust to non-normality: Handles skewness and heavy tails in data effectively.

 Regime switching: Models multiple latent states with dynamic transitions.